Quick Answer

 Greige or mushroom

-These colors still read calm, but they hold onto more warmth and depth than cold gray usually does.
+These colors still read calm, but they hold onto more warmth and depth than cold gray tends to.

 If the room feels too intense